cloudevents/spec/protobuf-format.md

 }
 ```

-* Where the data is a protobuf message it MUST be stored in the `proto_data`
+* Where the data is a protobuf message it MUST be stored in the `proto_data` property.

-property; the `dataschema` attribute SHOULD be populated with the URL of the
-data's proto type.
-* If the implementation determines that the type of the data is text, the value
-MUST be stored in the `text_data` property.
+* When the type of the data is text, the value MUST be stored in the `text_data` property.
+  * `datacontenttype` SHOULD be popuplated wiht the appropriate media-type.

-* If the implementation determines that the type of the data is binary, the value
-MUST be stored in the `binary_data` property.
+* When the type of the data is binary the value MUST be stored in the `binary_data` property.
+  * `datacontenttype` SHOULD be populated with the appropriate media-type.

 ## 4. Transport